dh-trier/wlv/msr/wlv-docs.md

 (figure) Any visual, figurative element on the label.
 The label is classified as to its type and position using the attributes.
 It can be described in the element content using a simple list of terms mentioning each recognizable element of the figure.
 (In a future iteration of WLV, a controlled vocabulary of visual elements commonly found on wine labels will be made available for this purpose.)

+- Child element(s): figureItem
+- Attribute(s): figureNum, figureType, figurePosition

+### figureItem

+(figure item) A visual element or depicted object that can be identified in the figure.

 - Child element(s): This element has no children.
-- Attribute(s): figureNum, figureType, figurePosition
+- Attribute(s): itemData

 ### frame